dankarran/isleofman-opendata/data/gov.im/companies/README.md

   * consider most effective and efficient way of covering company names that aren't captured
     * numbers, all letters (note individual letter searches don't always return all names that include that letter)
     * searching for company numbers missing from sequence
-    * requesting a complete list from the Companies Registry, ideally including details that would otherwise require crawling individual company pages

 ## Other resources